sandov/raybox/README.md

 Put your source code in code/src

+There must be only one main function defined in the `*.c` files.

+`*.c` source files in nested directories inside code/src will be ignored.

 Then:

 `docker build -t raybox .`

-`docker run -v ./code:/code/ --name raybox-c1 raybox`
+`docker run --rm -v ./code:/code/ --name raybox-c1 raybox`

-The compiled program is in ./code/build/output
+The resulting compiled program will be stored in ./code/build/output